EsidaTeam/esida/README.md

 - `ui`: React components and styles used in the web app and other packages
 - `eslint-config-custom`: common ESLint and Prettier config for all packages
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
+- `tailwind-config`: common Tailwind config for all packages